Two Florida counties stick with mask mandates despite financial penalties - KTVZ

 Broward and Alachua were the first school districts to implement mask mandates that do not include a parent opt-out, going against the governor’s executive order.

-A total of 12 school districts have now moved forward with similar mask mandates, including Hillsborough, Leon, Palm Beach, Sarasota, Duval, Miami-Dade, Indian River, Orange, Lee and Brevard in addition to Broward and Alachua counties.
+A total of 13 school districts have now moved forward with similar mask mandates, including Hillsborough, Leon, Palm Beach, Sarasota, Duval, Miami-Dade, Indian River, Orange, Lee, Brevard and Volusia, in addition to Broward and Alachua counties.

+The Volusia County Schools board on Tuesday voted 3 to 2 to implement a mask mandate after a fiery board meeting that last more than five hours and included hours of public comment.
+Afterward, the chamber erupted with shouts of “shame on you” and “we will not comply.”

 The-CNN-Wire